gma1k/gma1k/README.md

 ## ⚡ Introducing

-I'm a DevOps engineer who loves to code, automate and optimize stuffs.
-I have experience with various tools and technologies, I'm always learning new things and exploring new challenges 🐢
+I’m a DevOps / Platform Engineer who loves to code, automate, and optimize systems.
+I enjoy turning complex infrastructure problems into reliable solutions and I’m always learning, experimenting, and exploring new challenges.

-- I'm currently working on some awesome projects that make a difference 🛠
-- Ask me anything about DevOps, coding, engineering, automation, security, or eBPF 🐝
+I’m currently working on projects that make a real impact, feel free to ask me anything about DevOps, automation, cloud, security, or observability.
-- Fun fact: I love cooking, but sometimes I set off the smoke alarm 🔥

 ---